The Anu

 From Herodotus we are informed the Syrians learned circumcision from the Egyptians, as did the Hebrews.
 Says Dr. Inman: "I do not know any thing which illustrates the difference between ancient and modern times more than the frequency with which circumcision is spoken of in the sacred books, and the carefulness with which the subject is avoided now.
 To speak of any man as being worthy or contemptible, as men and women did among the Jews, according to the condition of an organ never named, and very rarely alluded to, in a mixed company of males and females among ourselves, shows us that persons holding such ideas must have thought far more of these matters, and spoken of them more freely, than we have been taught to do.
 Abundance of offspring is the absorbing promise to the faithful; a promise liable to fail except the parts destined to that purpose were in an appropriate condition."

-So the Kabalistic rendering of YHWH [HwHY]and the YYod is the head or corona or penis of Yahweh, the circle or the circumcised penis is the corona and the highest pride to have encircled as a woman.
+So the Kabalistic rendering of YHWH [HwHY]and the YYod is the head or corona or penis of Yahweh, the circle or the circumcised penis is the corona and the highest pride to have encircled it as a woman.
 Circe was the name of an African man…What does all this mean?

 Seed of Osiris